lucendio/lecture-devops-infos/grading.md

 _Weight: **0%**_

-*Purpose:* to receive a score for the implementation
+*Purpose:* be entitled to receive a score for the implementation

 *Notes:* meant as a tool to ...

 * help designing the architecture
 * lay down a roadmap